Contents

-Nimslo 3D Camera - The Original Lenticular 3D 35mm Film Camera
+The Nimslo 3D Camera is Still the Best 3D Film Camera

-I am not aware of any business that currently has a printer and is producing lenticular prints for individuals.
-The Nimslo and other cameras like it can still be used to create “3D” animated Gifs with the pictures they take.
+I am not aware of printers that can produce lenticular prints for individuals.
+The Nimslo and other cameras like it can still be used to create “3D” animated Gifs.

 On eBay use the “Sold Items” filter to see what the market price of the Nimslo 3D is based on what cameras have actually been selling for.
 The best deals sell the fastest, so current market prices might not reflect what you can get with some patience.